maestro-server/webdocs/docs/intro.rst

 What is Maestro Server
 **********************

 Maestro Server is an open source software platform for management and discovery servers, apps and system for Hybrid IT.
-It can manage small and large environments, be able to visualize the latest multi-cloud environment state.
+Can manage small and large environments, be able to visualize the latest multi-cloud environment state.

 You will be able to: